somilasthana/weathergenerator/README.md

 * The model ignores interdependencies between temperature, pressure and humididy measure.
 These three measure draws from independent distribution.
 * The model does uses relation between weather condition and temperature, pressure and humididy measure or effect of atmosphere, topography, geography, oceanography .
 Basically it learns from past data and these depdendies are somewhat caputured in the data.
 * The model does not set sea-level for 36 cities ( although adding it wont be a big work ) while generating data.
+* Limitation of this software is that every run will create models from Kaggle data and then generate weather data.
+The better solution would be to generate just once and pickle it ( store it ) so that next time it be used instead of creating models.
+* As the weather data is generated they are not used to put remodel the probabilities and distibutions.
+* Effect of global warming and population explosion is not taken into consideration when generating weather data.

 ### Dependencies
 This software needs Python3 along with pandas, numpy and sklearn. run.sh has details to run.
 The simulated data is generated on console.